Science Fiction Series - An Apocalyptic Thriller

 When she heard the second scream, she grew scared.

 When she heard the third scream, she was struck with terror.

 But it was what Emily could not hear that frightened her the most.

-Originally written as a short story for the anthology, From the Indie Side, the Going Gray novelette is available separately.
-After publishing, there was more of the story to tell, and soon the novelette grew to become a full length novel and includes two additional stories:
+Originally written as a short story for the anthology, From the Indie Side.
+But there was more of the story to tell, and soon the novelette grew to become a full length novel and includes two additional stories: